 Attendance at TKU is a privilege, not a right.
 Consequently, enrollment at TKU does not guarantee continuance.
 TKU has established behavioral guidelines that are consistent with its overall purpose and philosophy as established by the Board of Trustees.
 Infractions of school policy, either on or off campus, may result in penalties and jeopardize your enrollment at TKU.
-All non-academic discipline is handled by the Campus Life Team in consultation with the Vice President for Student Development.
+All non-academic discipline is handled by the Department of Student Development in consultation with the Vice President for Student Development.